Label: Roc-A-Fella, Roc Nation, Def Jam

 This is a complicated idea that Jay is simply better able to articulate, it's an idea he’s been exploring since he successfully convinced us that we should see his success as a moral victory for the culture as a whole.
 Kanye’s verse on “Niggas In Paris” may be hilariously quotable.
 (We'll never order fish fillete the same way again.)
 But it’s Jay’s verse that carries more meaning, “Ball so hard, I’m shocked too/I’m supposed to be locked up too/You escaped what I’ve escaped, you’d be in Paris getting fucked up too.”

 Beyond the competition with Kanye, consider how remarkable this achievement really in the larger context of rap.
 Plenty of rappers have found ways to put on the convincing image of a thug to make their music visceral, but this late in his career, Jay found a way to talk about the black experience in a way no rapper had ever done before—and made it catchy and compelling and fun.
 Some of this had to with Kanye keeping him on his heels, that’s why his raps are as razor sharp here as they have been on any record in the last 10 years.
-But for the most part it’s just Jay being Jay. — Insanul Ahmed
+But for the most part it’s just Jay making sure you never have a reason to throw rocks at the throne. — Insanul Ahmed